 The advertising or marketing medium (i.e., social media, email, etc.)

 - UTM Source

-This is more specific and identifies the exact site or platform the traffic is originating from (i.e. Twitter, Facebook, etc.)
+This is more specific and identifies the exact site or platform the traffic originates from (i.e., Twitter, Facebook, etc.)

 - UTM Campaign